-- complete the Free Application for Federal Student Aid (FAFSA).\ - have a high school diploma from a state-approved high school or GED.
-[Fletcher requirement] - be enrolling in a program of choice to fulfill a goal of diploma or degree. - (if male) be registered with the U.S. Selective Service or be exempt. - not engage in the unlawful manufacture, distribution, dispension, possession, or use of a controlled substance during the period covered by financial aid. - not owe a repayment or an overpayment to Title IV.
+- complete the Free Application for Federal Student Aid (FAFSA). - have a high school diploma from a state-approved high school or GED. - have completed homeschooling at the secondary level. - be enrolling in a program of choice to fulfill a goal of certificate or degree. - (if male) register with the U.S. Selective Service or be exempt. - not engage in the unlawful manufacture, distribution, dispension, possession, or use of a controlled substance during the period covered by financial aid.

+- not owe a repayment or an overpayment to Title IV.
 A student and/or student's parent(s) must not be in default on Stafford (GSL), SLS, PLUS, or any other educational loan. - not receive Title IV funds for no more than 150% of the number of credit hours required for the student's program of choice. - not receive funds while enrolled for more than 30 credit hours of developmental courses.
 These developmental hours are counted in determining the 150% maximum hours.
-Students who continue to be enrolled after having pursued 30 credit hours of developmental courses will receive aid based on the number of non-developmental courses in which they are enrolled for that semester. - maintain SAP. - \ The Free Application for Federal Student Aid (FAFSA) is a form that can be completed annually by current and prospective students and/or their parents.
-The FAFSA is used to determine eligibility for federal student financial aid.
+Students who continue to be enrolled after having pursued 30 credit hours of developmental courses will receive aid based on the number of non-developmental courses in which they are enrolled for that semester. - maintain Satisfactory Academic Progress (SAP).